Nils224/Nils224.github.io/README.md

 ## Description

 This password generator allows the user to customise their own password within a given length.
-It has been disgned to show a few key concepts that Javascript can offer.
+It has been designed to show a few key concepts that Javascript can offer.
 I have included variables, prompts, if, if else statements, for loops, functions, event listeners and query selectors.

 ## Installation